omniscientjs/immstruct/api.md

 Observe for changes on a reference.
 On references you can observe for changes, but a reference **is not** an EventEmitter it self.

-The passed `keyPath` to the listeners is always the full path to the actual change.
+The passed `keyPath` for swap events are relative to the reference, but
-See examples below.

 **Note**: As on `swap` for normal immstruct events, the passed arguments for the event is the root, not guaranteed to be the actual changed value.
 The structure is how ever scoped to the path passed in to the reference.
+All values passed to the eventlistener for the swap event are relative to the path used as key path to the reference.

 For instance: